-In addition to the Sensitivity to Divergence graph there are a further three graphs within the Cp tab.
+In addition to the Sensitivity to Divergence graph, there are a further three graphs within the Cp tab.

 Maximum allowed divergence (in pips)

 The lower the leverage, the smaller the volume sent to market and the lower the impact of divergence will be for investors.

 Maximum estimated investment (DARWIN)

 Examples of Capacity (Cp) scores

-This DARWIN has a Capacity score of 8.7 where return would hardly be impacted by slippage to the extent that it is estimated that it can absorb 107mn in AUM.
+This DARWIN has a Capacity (Cp) score of 8.7 where return would hardly be impacted by slippage to the extent that it is estimated that it can absorb 107mn in AUM.

-This DARWIN has a Cp score of 5.1 which equates to being able to absorb 5mn in AUM without suffering excess divergence.
+This DARWIN has a Cp score of 5.1 which equates to being able to absorb 5mn in AuM without suffering excess divergence.

-And finally a DARWIN with a very low Cp score of just 0.2 meaning it can barely absorb any AUM - just 140K in fact.
+And finally a DARWIN with a very low Cp score of just 0.2 meaning it can barely absorb any AuM - just 140K in fact.

-An average trade duration of just 32minutes, an average winning trade of less than 3 pips and an average losing trade of 11 pips.
+An average trade duration of just 32 minutes, an average winning trade of less than 3 pips, and an average losing trade of 11 pips.

-Market liquidity is not infinite.
+- Market liquidity is not infinite.
 If a DARWIN starts to accumulate substantial investor capital, the prices at which it executes trades in the market can be negatively affected due to a lack of liquidity meaning that investor orders can be filled away from Top-of-Book, leading to divergence.

-Want to know more
+Want to know more?

-If you want to learn more about the Cp attribute, we recommend listening to the Introduction to the Investable Attributes webinar.
-Juan Colón talks about Pf from minute 22:50
+If you want to learn more about the Cp attribute, we recommend listening to the "Introduction to the Investable Attributes webinar".
+Juan Colón talks about Cp from minute 22:50